Current U.S. Federal Budget Deficit

 The deficit is 18 percent greater than last year.
 The FY 2018 budget created a $833 billion deficit.
 Spending of $4.173 was greater than the estimated $3.340 revenue.

 Three Reasons for the Current Budget Deficit

 Most people blame the deficits on entitlement programs.
 But that's only half the story.
-These enormous deficits were the result of four factors.
-Two of them are related to the recession.
+These enormous deficits are the result of three factors.

 First, the attacks on 9/11 led to the War on Terror.
 That almost doubled annual military spending.
 It rose from $437.4 billion in 2003 to a peak of $855.1 billion in 2011.
 That includes the defense department budget and off-budget emergency spending.
 It also includes spending for departments that support defense, such as Homeland Security, the Department of Veterans Affairs, and the National Nuclear Security Administration.

 The Trump administration will set new records of defense spending.
 It is estimated to reach $874.4 billion in FY 2018 and $886 billion in FY 2019.
 Trump wants the additional funding to fight ISIS.
 Congress also granted a two-year reprieve from sequestration for military spending.

 U.S. military spending is greater than those of the next 10 largest government expenditures combined.
 It's four times greater than China's military budget, and 10 times bigger than Russia's defense spending.
 It's difficult to reduce the budget deficit without cutting U.S. defense spending.